patrikhrvatin/WAJA-ON4AOI-XLS-reports/README.md

 ---

-### How to add this to your project:

-1. Create a file named `README.md` in your project folder.
-2. Paste the content above into that file.
-3. Save it.
 4. Run `git add README.md` and `git commit -m "Added help documentation"` followed by `git push` to upload it to your GitHub repository.